[button][We will continue to add to this list of FAQs as questions arise from applicants][/button]

 Generally, we will not ask musicians to re-audition each year dependent upon satisfactory participation in rehearsals and concerts.

-How are the Live Stream Concerts done?
+Where are the Concerts Done?